mutlu-can/petclinic-microservices-self-study/README.md

 git checkout feature/msp-14
 ```

-* Create a Jenkins Job and name it as `create-ecr-docker-registry-for-dev` to create Docker Registry for `dev` on AWS ECR manually.
+* Create a Jenkins Job and name it as `create-ecr-docker-registry-for-dev` to create Docker Registry for `dev` on AWS ECR manually. (freestyle)

 ``` bash
 PATH="$PATH:/usr/local/bin"